 The MPH Program faculty strongly recommends that students applying to the Epidemiology Track have a minimum of two college-level math courses at the level of algebra or above.
 A statistics course is acceptable for one of the math courses.
-Prospective Epidemiology Track students should also have at least two college-level biology courses.
-In addition, students not scoring in at least the 60th percentile of the quantitative section of the GRE are advised to apply to a track other than Epidemiology.
+It is also recommended that students have at least two college-level biology courses.

 Recommended Sequence of Courses

 |1st Year||Introduction to Public Health Practice (1 credit)||Principles of Environmental Health (3 credits)||SAS for Data Management (3 credits)|

 |Social & Behavioral Sciences for Public Health (3 credits)||Principles of Epidemiology (3 credits)||Elective (3 credits)|

 |Statistical Reasoning in Public Health (3 credits)||Introduction to Research Methods (3 credits)|

 Practicum (3 credits)